Model Predictive Control for Magnetically-Actuated Cellbots: Mathematical Preliminaries

 \section{Mathematical Preliminaries}

-In this section we summarize \cite{seeger2004gaussian} to provide the mathematical background of Gaussian processes.
-A Gaussian process is a stochastic process that generalizes the concept of a Gaussian distribution to a function space.
-Formally, a \textit{Gaussian process} is an infinite collection of random variables, any finite number of which have a joint Gaussian distribution.
-A Gaussian process $f(\bm{x})$ is completely described by the \textit{mean} $m(\bm{x})$ and \textit{covariance} $k(\bm{x}, \bm{x}')$ functions,
+In this section, we provide some background on GPs.
+Following \cite{seeger2004gaussian}, a GP is a stochastic process that generalizes the concept of a Gaussian distribution to a function space.
+Formally, a GP is an infinite collection of random variables, any finite number of which have a joint Gaussian distribution.
+A GP $y(\bm{x})$ is completely described by its \textit{mean} $m(\bm{x})$ and \textit{covariance} $k(\bm{x}, \bm{x}')$ functions.
+We denote a GP using the compact form: